Are You Tired Of Throwing Money At A Mediocre IT Company?

 PowerPoint’s Morph truly takes slide transitions to the next level, and while relatively simple, it is a fun way to integrate additional color, movement, and interest to your boring PowerPoint presentation.
 This feature has been available in Office 365 for quite some time, but perpetual license users have had to wait to get their hands on it.
 What’s even better is that Morph is easy to use as you simply create a beginning slide, make a duplicate and then apply the morph feature to make an interesting transition.
 You can adjust the motion, size, color, and shape of objects to create a variety of different looks — all with great impact to help tell your story.

 While the details are still dark about the full functionality of Office 2019, it does appear that perpetual license buyers will receive some new features.
-Want to learn more about upgrading your New England organization to the latest perpetual version of Office or transitioning to Office 365?
+Want to learn more about upgrading your organization to the latest perpetual version of Office or transitioning to Office 365?